inlets/inlets.dev/blog/_posts/2021-04-13-your-isp-wont-give-you-a-static-ip.md

 ## Wrapping up

 We have now looked at a few of the options for self-hosting and for remote access to services within your home.
 The primary challenges we saw were: privacy, port mapping and conflicts, and steps our ISPs take to prevent us hosting services.
-A tunnels solution like inlets PRO has a modest cost, but overcomes all of the challenges we mentioned.
+A tunnels solution like inlets Pro has a modest cost, but overcomes all of the challenges we mentioned.
 We recently took a stopwatch to see how long it took to get a public IP on [Hetzner Cloud](https://www.hetzner.com/cloud) - it was just 15 seconds.
 If you've ever used AWS, then you'll know it can take several minutes just to get an Application LoadBalancer.

 inlets tunnels also allow us to do more than just expose traffic publicly.
 You can use inlets for multi-cloud and hybrid-cloud configurations where you want to federate your private network with a public network, but don't want to expose services to the Internet.
 Read more: [hybrid cloud with inlets](https://inlets.dev/blog/2021/04/07/simple-hybrid-cloud.html)

-You can try inlets PRO for free for 14 days.
+You can try inlets Pro for free for 14 days.
 We have dozens of use-cases, tutorials and videos waiting for you, and I'd be happy to answer any questions you may have, if you'd like to [get in touch](https://inlets.dev/).

 ## Taking things further